sigmod/sqlpp/document.md

     UnorderedListTypeDef ::= "{{" ( TypeExpr ) "}}"

 > TW: How should we refer to the data model?
 "Asterix Data Model" seems system specific.
+> MC: Agreed that this is an issue.
+Let's first decide and I can handle the issue in a later pass.

-The create type statement is used to create a new named ADM datatype.
+The CREATE TYPE statement is used to create a new named ADM datatype.
 This type can then be used to create stored collections or utilized when defining one or more other ADM datatypes.
 Much more information about the Asterix Data Model (ADM) is available in the [data model reference guide](datamodel.html) to ADM.
 A new type can be a record type, a renaming of another type, an ordered list type, or an unordered list type.
 A record type can be defined as being either open or closed.
 Instances of a closed record type are not permitted to contain fields other than those specified in the create type statement.
-Instances of an open record type may carry additional fields, and open is the default for a new type (if neither option is specified).
+Instances of an open record type may carry additional fields, and open is the default for new types if neither option is specified.

+> MC: I had forgotten about options other than using CREATE TYPE to introduce new record types!
+(Are all of the other AS TypeExpr possibilities actually well-tested?)

 The following example creates a new ADM record type called GleambookUser type.
-Since it is closed, its instances will contain only what is specified in the type definition.
-The first four fields are traditional typed name/value pairs.
-The friend-ids field is an unordered list of 32-bit integers.
+Since it is defined as (defaulting to) being an open type, instances will be permitted to contain more than what is specified in the type definition.
+The first four fields are essentially traditional typed name/value pairs (much like SQL fields).
+The friendIds field is an unordered list of integers.
 The employment field is an ordered list of instances of another named record type, EmploymentType.

-#### Example
+##### Example

-    CREATE TYPE GleambookUserType AS CLOSED {
+    CREATE TYPE GleambookUserType AS {
-      "id" :         int32,
+      id:         int,
-      "alias" :      string,
+      alias:      string,
-      "name" :       string,
+      name:       string,
-      "user-since" : datetime,
+      userSince: datetime,
-      "friend-ids" : {{ int32 }},
+      friendIds: {{ int }},
-      "employment" : [ EmploymentType ]
+      employment: [ EmploymentType ]
-    }
+    };

+The next example creates a new ADM record type, closed this time, called MyUserTupleType.
+Instances of this closed type will not be permitted to have extra fields, although the alias field is marked as optional and may thus be NULL or MISSING in legal instances of the type.
-The next example creates a new ADM record type called FbUserType.
-Note that the type of the id field is UUID.
-You need to use this field type if you want to have this field be an autogenerated-PK field.
-Refer to the Tables section later for more details.
+Note that the type of the id field in the example is UUID.
+This field type can be used if you want to have this field be an autogenerated-PK field.
+(Refer to the Datasets section later for more details on such fields.)

-#### Example
+##### Example

-    CREATE TYPE FbUserType AS CLOSED {
+    CREATE TYPE MyUserTupleType AS CLOSED {
-      "id" :         uuid,
+      id:         uuid,
-      "alias" :      string,
+      alias:      string?,
-      "name" :       string
+      name:       string
-    }
+    };

-#### Tables
+#### Datasets

-    TableSpecification ::= ( <INTERNAL> )? <TABLE> QualifiedName "(" QualifiedName ")" IfNotExists
+    DatasetSpecification ::= ( <INTERNAL> )? <DATASET> QualifiedName "(" QualifiedName ")" IfNotExists
                                PrimaryKey ( <ON> Identifier )? ( <HINTS> Properties )?
                                ( "USING" "COMPACTION" "POLICY" CompactionPolicy ( Configuration )? )?
                                ( <WITH> <FILTER> <ON> Identifier )?
                               |
-                           <EXTERNAL> <TABLE> QualifiedName "(" QualifiedName ")" IfNotExists <USING> AdapterName
+                               <EXTERNAL> <DATASET> QualifiedName "(" QualifiedName ")" IfNotExists <USING> AdapterName
                                Configuration ( <HINTS> Properties )?
                                ( <USING> <COMPACTION> <POLICY> CompactionPolicy ( Configuration )? )?
     AdapterName          ::= Identifier
     Configuration        ::= "(" ( KeyValuePair ( "," KeyValuePair )* )? ")"
     KeyValuePair         ::= "(" StringLiteral "=" StringLiteral ")"